 They always highlight, in different ways, the hero (Jesus) and the villain (Judas) through iconography and placement in the scene.
 Jesus’ best friend, St. John, is usually shown passed out on Jesus.

-If you want to see, discover, and explore all of the best art in Italy, pin it for later.
+If you want to see, discover, and explore the best art in Italy, pin it for later.